I am still not a big app user. I am very careful and selective about what I install on my device. Less is definitely more for me.

 Some occasional ones I use include:

 I use the normal personal apps for things like Internet banking and so on.
 I also use Blockfolio for monitoring cryptocurrency.
-For casual entertainment and general interest I also have Minecraft Earth installed.
+For casual entertainment and general interest I also have Minecraft Earth installed but really don’t use it much.

 One my iPad, which also serves as a personal entertainment device, I have the streaming services Netflix and Amazon Prime Video.